How to Create a Jira Ticket From Slack (2026 Guide)

 How do I connect Jira and Slack?

 Here are two ways to connect Jira and Slack.
 With Atlassian’s Jira Cloud app, you can install the app in Slack and link it to your Jira Cloud account.
 This setup allows basic issue creation and notifications, but it’s limited to core fields and doesn’t support custom workflows.
 With Conclude Apps for Slack, you can connect Jira and Slack through a simple configuration process that enables two-way synchronization, customizable workflows, and a complete ticketing system inside Slack.
+You can also try cross-platform ticketing using Connected Apps to work on Jira tickets across connected Slack and Microsoft Teams channels.

 How does Jira work in Slack?